nomic-ai/gpt4all/gpt4all-bindings/java/README.md

 ```

 #### Loading your native libraries
-1. Java bindings package jar comes bundled with native library files for Windows, macOS and Linux.
+1. the Java bindings package JAR comes bundled with a native library files for Windows, macOS and Linux.
 These library files are
 copied to a temporary directory and loaded at runtime.
 For advanced users who may want to package shared libraries into Docker containers
-or want to use a custom build of the shared libraries and ignore the once bundled with the java package they have option
+or want to use a custom build of the shared libraries and ignore the once bundled with the Java package they have option
 to load libraries from your local directory by setting a static property to the location of library files.
 There are no guarantees of compatibility if used in such a way so be careful if you really want to do it.